- What is a hysterectomy?

 Hospital stays and recovery times for the different types of hysterectomy are as follows:

-- Open surgery – up to 5 days in hospital with a 6 to 8 week recovery period.
+- Open surgery - up to five days in hospital with a six to eight week recovery period.

-- Vaginal hysterectomy – 1 to 4 days in hospital with a 2 week recovery period.
+- Vaginal hysterectomy - one to five days in hospital with a two-week recovery period.

-- Laparoscopic hysterectomy – 1 to 4 days in hospital with a 2 week recovery period.
+- Laparoscopic hysterectomy - one to four days in hospital with a two-week recovery period.

 Patients are advised not to drive until it is comfortable wearing a seatbelt and can perform an emergency stop safely.
 Heavy lifting and sexual intercourse should be avoided too until scars are healed.